jj09/jj09.github.io/_drafts/the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 CRUD stands for Create, Read, Update, Delete.
 It's a backbone on every web app.
 Except twitter.
 They didn't support Update for a while xD

-In this section, I'll describe how to create simple CRUD for Books.
+In this section, I'll describe how to create simple CRUD for books.
 Every book will have title and year when it was published.
 Data will be stored in MongoDB.
 Web UI will have interface to display (Read), add (Create), edit (Update) and delete books through GraphQL API.

 <h3>Working with MongoDB</h3>